korotashv/CISC-121-Project/README.md

-1. # CISC-121 Project – Poppy-Playlist-Visualiser
+# CISC-121 Project – Poppy-Playlist-Visualiser

-2. ## Chosen Problem
+## Chosen Problem
-This project solves the Playlist Vibe Builder problem by sorting songs based on either energy or duration.
+This project solves the Playlist Vibe Builder problem by sorting songs by energy, duration, title, or artist.
 It helps a user organize a playlist depending on the mood or pacing they want.

-3. ## Chosen Algorithm
+## Chosen Algorithm
 I chose Merge Sort for this project.
 It is a good fit because it is efficient, works well on lists of records, and its divide-and-merge process is easy to visualize step by step for a user learning how sorting works.
 The playlist data contains multiple songs, and each song has several components such as titles, artists, energy, and duration.
 Merge Sort works well because it can sort these song records using a selected key while keeping the structure of each song together.
 It also makes the sorting process clear because the list is repeatedly split into smaller parts and then merged back in sorted order.

 ## Preconditions and Assumptions